cs1302uga/cs1302-tutorials/maven.md

    </properties>
    ```

    That's it!
-After making that change, your project is now setup to use Java 17.
+After making that change, your project is now set up to use Java 17.

-1. You can also add / update project dependencies.
+1. You can also add/update project dependencies.
 In the past, you may have done this
-   by manually including a JAR file on your class path.
+   by manually including a JAR file on your classpath.
 With Maven, we can add the
    dependency in the POM and Maven will download the necessary JAR file and add it to the
-   class path for us!
+   classpath for us!
 For example, the `pom.xml` file in your `cs1302-mvn` project already
    contains the following dependencies:

    ```xml